-Sugar Grove Nature Center Field Trips
+Sugar Grove Nature Center School Field Trips With a Program

 Sugar Grove Nature Center in beautiful, historic Funks Grove, IL, offers a variety of nature-related field trip experiences for all grade levels.
 We are located off Old Route 66, between Shirley and McLean, just a short distance from Bloomington-Normal.